peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public static PeterO.Numbers.EFloat FromString(
         string str);

-Creates a binary float from a text string that represents a number, using an unlimited precision context.
-For more information, see the  `FromString(String, int, int, EContext)`  method.
+Creates a binary floating-point number from a text string that represents a number, using an unlimited precision context.
+For more information, see the  `FromString(String, int, int,
+            EContext)`  method.

 <b>Parameters:</b>

- * <i>str</i>: A text string to convert to a binary float.
+ * <i>str</i>: A text string to convert to a binary floating-point number.

 <b>Return Value:</b>